mgalka/letsbioit/papers/03-python_luigi-slides.md

 # Luigi
 ## What is Luigi
-Luigi is framework used for managing long running jobs and making sure the processing is fully executed.
+Luigi is a framework used for managing long running jobs and making sure the processing is fully executed.

 In server environment it also provides monitoring of the execution and dependency visualisation.